harish-guda/personal-website/content/teaching.md

   - I run a series of simulation activities:
   		- the Littlefield Technologies Simulation at the tactical and operational Levels,
   		- the Supply Chain Simulation at the regional and the global level,
-  		- the beer distribution game
+  		- the classic (4-tier) beer distribution game

     among others.
   - The goal of each simulation involves the students to build an R script (or Excel, if students are not enrolled in Analytics) that aids them in decision-making.